lukasbystricky/ISC-3313/README.md

 # ISC 3313
-# Introduction to Scientific Computing
+# Introduction to Scientific Computing Using Python

 ### Department of Scientific Computing, Florida State University